PhotonicsTUL/PLaSK/doc/xpl/geometry/2d/containers.rst

    Container that align its items according to specified rules specified in its attributes.
 The alignment for one axis only should be given.
 As the objects in this container usually overlap, their order matters: latter items overwrite the former ones.

    :attr name: Object name for further reference.
-In :xml:tag:`script` section, the object is available by ``GEO`` table, which is indexed by names of geometry objects.
+In the :xml:tag:`script` section, the object is available by ``GEO`` table, which is indexed by names of geometry objects.
    :attr role: Object role.
 Important for some solvers.
    :attr left: Horizontal alignment specification: position of the left edge of the bounding box of each element. (float [µm])
    :attr right: Horizontal alignment specification: position of the right edge of the bounding box of each element. (float [µm])